 Tariff and accounting principles and international telecommunication/ICT economic and policy issues

-ITU-T Study Group 3 is responsible, inter alia, for studying international telecommunication/ICT policy and economic issues and tariff and accounting matters (including costing principles and methodologies), with a view to informing the development of enabling regulatory models and frameworks.
-To this end, Study Group 3 shall in particular foster collaboration among its participants with a view to the establishment of rates at levels as low as possible consistent with an efficient service and taking into account the necessity of maintaining independent financial administration of telecommunications on a sound basis.
-Additionally, Study Group 3 will study the economic and regulatory impact of the Internet, new and emerging technologies, convergence (services or infrastructure) and new services, such as over-the-top (OTT), on international telecommunication services and networks.
+ITU-T Study Group 3 is responsible, inter alia, for studying international telecommunication/ICT policy and economic issues and tariff and accounting matters (including costing principles and methodologies), with a view to informing the timely development of enabling regulatory models and frameworks for universal connectivity and sustainable digital transformation.
+To this end, Study Group 3 shall foster collaboration among its participants with a view to promote fair rates through service competition and with due consideration to cost modelling.
+Additionally, Study Group 3 will study the economic impact as well as policy and regulatory aspects of the Internet, new and emerging technologies, convergence (services or infrastructure) and new services, such as over-the-top (OTT), pertaining to international telecommunication/ICT services and networks.

 …